alefore/weblog/software-correctness.md

 ## Catalogue of Software Errors

+This is a catalogue of software errors, including both types of software bugs as well as runtime/operational conditions that may cause software to malfunction.

 This section is work in progress.
 It's still wildly incomplete.

 ### Software Errors: Threading Issues